onuelito/Simple-Paint/README.md

 **Mac OS:** :(
 ##
 ### Running the application ###
-Open the terminal directory in the project directory and type the following:
+Open the terminal in the project directory and type the following:

 **Linux:**
 ```py